northeastern-rc/rc-public-documentation/docs/source/classroom/cps_ood.md

 (cps-ood)=

-# CPS Class Instructions
+# CPS Course Instructions

 :::{important}
-The following instructions will only work for CPS classes.
+The following instructions will only work for CPS courses.
 :::

 These instructions describe the process of opening a CPS JupyterLab environment on the {term}`Open OnDemand (OOD)` on the cluster web portal and accessing class `/courses` folders.